Dent v. West Virginia: The Case

 Frank Dent was a physician who practiced with his father and grandfather in Newburg, West Virginia.
 Frank had only apprenticed with his father and practiced for six years when West Virginia passed its Board of Health Act in 1881 requiring either a diploma from a reputable medical college, a certificate showing ten years' practice, or successful passing of a state-administered exam.
 In 1882 Dent submitted a diploma from the American Eclectic Medical College in Cincinnati, which the Board of Health determined to be a fraudulent eclectic institution.
 Dent continued practicing and the Board's President, James Reeves, had Dent arrested.
-Frank Dent turned to his cousin Marmaduke H. Dent, Grafton West Virginia attorney and first graduate of the University of West Virginia for his defense.
+Frank Dent turned to his cousin Marmaduke H. Dent, Grafton West Virginia attorney and the first graduate of the West Virginia University for his defense.
 At his trial in 1883 Frank Dent was found guilty of practicing without a medical license.
 Marmaduke Dent appealed the decision to the West Virginia Supreme Court on the grounds that the state could not interfere with a citizen's right to practice a lawful trade.

 The West Virginia Supreme Court of Appeals heard Dent's case in 1884 and rejected Marmaduke's arguments.
 M.H.
 Dent then filed an appeal to the U.S. Supreme Court in 1885 claiming a violation of his cousin's rights under the due process clause of the 14th Amendment.
 The Supreme Court had a considerable backlog and did not hear the case until 1889.

 The Decision

 Justice Stephen J. Field delivered the Court's unanimous opinion on January 14, 1889, which upheld the West Virginia statute.
 Field noted that each citizen had a right to follow any lawful calling, subject to natural restraints such as age, sex, etc., as well as state restrictions, as long as those state restrictions were reasonable.
-In addition, the Court ruled that medicine, because of the careful nature of its training, the large knowledge of the human body required of doctors, and nature of life-and-death circumstances with which doctors dealt, reliance needed to be placed on the assurance of a license.
+In addition, the Court ruled that medicine, because of the careful nature of its training, the large knowledge of the human body required of doctors, and the nature of life-and-death circumstances with which doctors dealt, reliance needed to be placed on the assurance of a license.
 Certain circumstances might prompt states to exclude people without licenses from practicing medicine.